dasaptaerwin/Progress-report-on-multivariate-statistics-for-geothermal-system-prediction-evidence-from-Indonesia/untitled.md

 # Methods

 Reverse method was applied in this research, on the basis of geological observation and classification for each data.
 We needed to know whether the statistical approach could reproduce the deterministic approach by geologists.
+The following methods, principal component analysis (PCA), cluster analysis (CA), and multiple regression (MR), have been extensively used in all sciences, but we haven't seen many geoscience papers using them, especially in Indonesia.

+Examples have been set by

 ## Data preparation